openethereum/openethereum.github.io/Validator-Set-Tutorial-4.md

 ---

 Now that we have two validators responsible for creating blocks on the network, we need to make sure they perform their task.
-Misbehaviour reporting is implemented in the contracts we've deployed, and it will allow any other validator to report misbehaviour as well as the users of the Network such as Alice to see which node misbehaved.
+Misbehaviour reporting is implemented in the contracts we've deployed, and it will allow any other validator to report misbehaviour as well as the users of the network such as Alice to see which node misbehaved.

 ## 1. Let `Node0` be down